osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

    ```

 3. **Set the hostname and time sync:**
-    !!! note when you have multiple NICs pick one to be the hostname.
+    Note when you have multiple NICs pick one to be the hostname.
 That should also be the NIC that hosts the default route (See step 2 below).
    ```bash
    hostnamectl set-hostname <testpoint-hostname>
    systemctl enable --now chronyd